acani/Chats/README.md

 Open-Source Native iOS Messages App

+*This project and its submodules no longer work and are no longer being maintained.*

 ![iPhone Client Screenshots][3]

 Acani Chats is an [instant messaging][1] [social application][2].
 Use it as an example for building an app that requires user accounts, profiles, messaging, etc.